 Some people find that medication is helpful in managing an anxiety disorder.
 Talk with your health care provider about the potential benefits, risks and side effects.

 - Anti-anxiety medications.
 Certain medications work solely to reduce the emotional and physical symptoms of anxiety.
 Benzodiazepines can be effective for short-term reduction of symptoms, but can create the risk of dependence when used for a long time.
-Be sure to review these potential risks if you select these medicines.
-Click here for more information on these medications.

 - Antidepressants.
 Many antidepressants may also be useful for treating anxiety.
 These can also be useful if your anxiety has a co-occurring depression.
-Be sure to check our Medication page for more information.

 Complementary Health Approaches